TW-Robotics/SAMYControl/README.md

 The API of the SAMYControlInterface is very simple.
 It just needs to be instantiated with three parameters:

 1. Address of the SAMYCore
-2. An array of nodes' names child of the node SystemStatus of the SAMYCore, that represent the state of the system.
+2. An array of nodes' names that represent the state of the system.
+These nodes must be child of the SystemStatus node of the SAMYCore.
 3. A standardControlCallback that allows to the SAMYControlInterface "accessing" the a control function (more on this later)

 For example, for marking the nodes that will be tracked by the SAMYControlInterface (parameter 2. in previous lines), one pass an array such: